lucascompython/speed-comparison/README.md

 This project compares the speed of different programming/scripting languages.

-It calculates prime and composite numbers with a very basic algorithm an more advanced one, from any given interval to do this comparisom.<br>
+It calculates prime and composite numbers with a very basic algorithm and an more advanced one, from any given interval to do this comparisom.<br>
-All languages use the same algorithm.
+All languages use the same algorithms.
 <!-- and it uses an implementation of the [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to do the comparison. -->